 Insignia College is an approved Transport Canada Flight Training Unit.
 This Commercial Pilot License program in Delta BC is regulated by Transport Canada.
 For more information, CLICK HERE.

-Disclaimer: Commercial Pilot Licence was reviewed and approved by the registrar of the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education, Skills & Training.
+Disclaimer: Commercial Pilot License was reviewed and approved by the registrar of the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education, Skills & Training.